Alias (EP): Promotion

 "Freak" was released as the first single from the on 2 September 2020 alongside a self-directed music video made in collaboration with CGI artist Maurice Anderson and 3D modeller Sy Blake.
 "Slime" was released as the second single on 7 October 2020.
 The EP was officially announced and put up for pre-order on 21 October 2020, with the "Slime" lyric video coming out the same day.
 The lyric video, filmed over FaceTime, features appearances from Sophie, Sega Bodega, Arca, Mowalola, and Ms. Carrie Stacks.
 A full music video for "Slime" came on 10 November 2020.
 From 25 November to 30 December, lyric videos for the EP's remaining six tracks were released.

 An official music video for "Tasty" was released on 14 January 2021, featuring Shygirl in a mansion in the English country side inspired by fairytales, Disney Princesses, and Bridgerton.
 The song was officially released as the EP's third single on 9 February 2021, with an EP featuring remixes by Boys Noize and Lsdxoxo.
 "Siren" was released as the fourth single on 16 March 2021, alongside two remixes by Basement Jaxx.

 Title

 The name Alias comes from the four alter egos that Shygirl adopts throughout the EP: Baddie, Bae, Bovine and Bonk.
 Bae is a girl next door blonde "who speaks to [Shygirl's] youth and the nostalgia of growing up in Southeast London".
 Baddie has a "bleak, dark sense of humor", and represents a more satirical side of the artist.
 Bonk is "colorful" and represents the innocent side of Shygirl "that is out for the fun in life."
 Bovine is aloof, with Shygirl saying "whenever I'm thinking about newer music and trying to discover different sides of myself, Bovine is that side, because she doesn't give away too much just yet."
-These characters are never named directly in the lyrics, but do appear in the music video for "Slime".
+These characters are never named directly in the lyrics, but do appear in the music video for "Slime", as well as all lyric videos for the E.P. and the music video for 'Freak'.